 Everything is working wonderfully for about four weeks until all of a sudden everything is covered with a blanket of ugly brown algae.

-You run another battery of water chemistry tests which show the same results that they always have: slight trace of ammonia, zero nitrites, near zero nitrates, and a trace of phosphates.
+You run another battery of water chemistry tests which show the same results that they always have: a slight trace of ammonia, zero nitrites, near zero nitrates, and a trace of phosphates.
 There is little food (nitrates or phosphates) for algae to feed on, so what is this ugly brown stuff and where is it coming from?
 A better question is: How do you get rid of it?
 No matter what you do, it just seems to keep growing and getting worse all the time.
-What you are seeing is Brown Diatom Algae and it is like no other algae, green, red or brown, that you have ever dealt with before.
+What you are seeing is brown diatom algae and it is like no other algae, green, red or brown, that you have ever dealt with before.

 Brown diatom algae are algae which form endoplasmic cysts, which store oils rather than starch and secrete silica at some stage of their life cycle.

 Masses of diatom skeletons have been preserved on earth in such large quantities that they have formed large deposits which have been (and still are) harvested and used in filters, paints, toothpaste (think about that the next time you're standing in front of the bathroom mirror polishing your pearly whites), and many other applications.

 Brown diatoms are almost always seen in new tanks which have just completed their biological cycling process.
 The algae bloom may be just a skiff of brown on parts of the substrate, rocks and aquarium walls or it might be a complete coating.
 Most aquarists have dealt with this problem by siphoning the diatoms off of the substrate and rocks and brushing it off of the tank walls.
 Eventually, it went away, hopefully before it did any serious damage to the corals in the tank by covering and suffocating them.

 There are a number of reasons to remove them from your tank and keep them from reappearing in the future, other than the fact that brown diatoms are ugly in an aquarium.